Summary of Short-Term Disability (STD) Benefits:

 Description of Short-Term Disability (STD) Benefits:

 STD is available from 1 day to up to a total of one hundred eighty (180) calendar days, including ten (10) sick days.
 If a faculty/staff member is unable to work for more than ten (10) consecutive sick days, these days will then be converted as part of STD.
-A faculty/staff member must file for disability on the eleventh (11th) day of absence, by contacting Liberty Mutual, the University’s disability administrator at 1-800-713-7384; please review the detailed claim reporting procedure and authorization form.
-However, faculty/staff members may contact Liberty Mutual earlier than the 11th day when they are informed by their provider that the injury/illness will disable them from work for more than 10 days.
+A faculty/staff member must file for disability on the eleventh (11th) day of absence, by contacting Lincoln Financial Group, the University’s disability administrator at 1-800-713-7384; please review the detailed claim reporting procedure and authorization form.
+However, faculty/staff members may contact Lincoln Financial Group earlier than the 11th day when they are informed by their provider that the injury/illness will disable them from work for more than 10 days.

 For faculty/staff who are also approved for a Family Medical Leave Act (FMLA) leave for their own serious health condition, the FMLA leave will run concurrently with the sick and STD leave for the first twelve (12) weeks of leave.
 Please see the University’s FMLA policy for further details.